susanyiwenwang/Instacart/README.md

 ## Instacart Grocery Basket Project Brief

 ### Context
 Instacart is an online grocery store that operates through an app.
 My task as an analyst is to uncover more information about their sales patterns.
-I will initial data and exploratory analysis to derive insights and make suggestions on targeted marketing strategies.
+My analysis will help the sales team with theeir targeted marketing strategy and ensure that their marketing campaigns are effective.

 ### Key Questions
 These are the key questions that the sales team would like to know about the Instacart customers:
-- What aree thee busiest days of the week and the busiest hours of the day?
+- What aree the busiest days of the week and the busiest hours of the day?
 - What are the times of day when people spend the most money?
 - Is there a way to use simpler price range groupings?
 - Are there certain types of products that are more populars than others?